Eugenia Martínez de Irujo, 12th Duchess of Montoro

 María Eugenia Martínez de Irujo y Fitz-James Stuart, 12th Duchess of Montoro, GE (born 26 November 1968) is a Spanish aristocrat and socialite.
 Born in Madrid, she is the youngest and only daughter of Luis Martínez de Irujo y Artázcoz and Cayetana Fitz-James Stuart, 18th Duchess of Alba.
 The Duchess works in public relations for Tous Designer House.
 Her official seat of residence is at Liria Palace in Madrid, but she also spends time at her property La Pizana in Gerena, in the province of Sevilla.

 Family

 On October 23, 1998, the Duchess married Francisco Rivera Ordóñez at Seville Cathedral.
 He is a bullfighter and the eldest son of Francisco Rivera Pérez (known as "Paquirri"), also a matador, who was killed during a bullfight in 1984.
 His mother is Carmen Ordóñez, daughter of Antonio Ordóñez of the Ordóñez bullfighter family.
-The couple divorced in 2002, and had one child:
+The couple divorced in 2002, and had a daughter: